Toysoft/a2retronet-rp2040/README.md

 | 27      | IRQ       |
 | 28      | RES       |

-Version "n" has support for a MicroSD card and is without the ExtROM capability.
+Version "n" has support for a MicroSD card and is wit **no** ExtROM capability.

 The RPI usage of the "n" versions is as follows: